swcarpentry/python-novice-inflammation/03-lists.md

 odds [1, 3, 5, 7]
 ~~~

-This is different from how variables worked in lesson 1, and more similar to a spreadsheet.
+This is different from how variables worked in lesson 1, and more similar to how a spreadsheet works.